 COURSE COMMUNICATIONS: This course is coordinated via Canvas.
-In addition to course management and the posting of lectures, readings, and assignments, Canvas will be used as our primary contact point, including as the starting point for synchronous Zoom meetings.
+In addition to course management and the posting of lectures, readings, and assignments, Canvas will be used as our primary contact point, including as the starting point for Zoom broadcast of classroom meetings.
 You can send me questions through Canvas messaging or post them to the "General Questions" discussion board, if appropriate.
-This semester more than ever, you are responsible for checking Canvas regularly.

-COURSE FORMAT: This course consists of 15 modules.
-Each module typically consists of a series of video lectures, readings, activities, and a quiz.
+COURSE STRUCTURE: This course consists of 16 modules.
+Each module typically consists of a series of lectures, readings, activities, and a quiz.
 This format varies slightly in some modules.
 There are two exams (one mid-term and one-final) and a final digital storytelling project that requires you to plan and reflect on your personal experiences of race and racism.